 Stitches & Sutures

 If you experience a bad enough cut, then you may need stitches and sutures in order to help the wound heal.
 Severe cuts that result in excessive bleeding should be treated at an emergency room (ER).
-However, cuts that are serious but not life-threatening can be treated at a Greensboro urgent care facility instead.
+However, minor cuts that are not life-threatening can be treated at MEDIQ Urgent Care.

 Visiting an urgent care facility is often much less expensive and more convenient than the ER since you won’t have to wait for hours to be seen.
 In emergency rooms, the most serious injuries and illnesses are treated first, which means that depending on how serious your cut is, you could end up waiting a while.

 What Are Stitches & Sutures?